 Consideration of Anesthesia

-This is the most straightforward approach, with success rates of 60% to 90%. it is usually reserved for simple noncomminuted fractures.
+This is the most straightforward approach, with success rates of 60% to 90%; it is usually reserved for simple, noncomminuted fractures.
 The fundamental principle is to apply a force opposite to the vector of trauma to achieve fracture reduction.
 Depressed segments of nasal bone can be reduced using an elevator.
-Alternatively, Walsham's forceps can be inserted into the nasal cavity and rotated laterally to out fracture the bones.
-A force in the opposing direction can digitally manipulate laterally displaced segments of the bony pyramid.
-Remember that sometimes with fractures the fracture line has to be widened first and then closed especially if bones are overriding each other.
-Attention should be paid to the nasal septum here, and where possible, the septal base should be repositioned into the vomerine groove.
-Patients should be prepared for the possibility that a future septorhinoplasty may be required with reoperation rates of 9% to 17%.
+Alternatively, Walsham forceps can be inserted into the nasal cavity and rotated laterally to press the bones outward.
+Remember that sometimes the fracture line has to be widened first and then closed again afterward, especially if bones are overriding each other.
+Attention should be paid to the nasal septum, and where possible, the septal base should be repositioned into the vomerine groove as necessary.
+In the event that the patient is unable to undergo reduction within 10 to 14 days of injury, the bones may begin to set in an incorrect position; in these cases, osteotomies may be necessary to mobilize the bones, but osteotomies in and of themselves do not necessarily require an open approach to reduction.

-All nasal bone reductions should wear a dorsal splint for 7 days.
-Not only does it help hold bones in place but reminds the patient and others around them to be careful as the bones can quite easily displace again.
-Most closed reductions do not require internal splints, but they have been used in comminuted fractures, septal dislocation, and with inwardly collapsing nasal bones.
+All nasal bone reduction patients should wear a dorsal splint for seven days.
+Not only does it help hold the bones in place, but it reminds the patient and others around them to be careful because the bones can quite easily displace again with minimal force.
+Most closed reductions do not require internal splints, but they may be useful in cases of comminuted fractures, septal dislocation, and inwardly collapsing nasal bones.

-Fractures that cannot be reduced by closed techniques are candidates for formal open reduction via an open septorhinoplasty.
-Sometimes the injuries between bones and cartilages may be complex and fixing one without the other will leave the patient with ongoing nasal breathing issues.
-The greater exposure and direct visualization is a major benefit over closed reduction.
-One may need to wait 4 to 6 months after the initial injury to allow tissues to settle before formal open septorhinoplasty can be considered.
+Fractures that cannot be reduced adequately by closed techniques are candidates for reduction via open septorhinoplasty.
+Occasionally, the bony and cartilaginous injuries may be complex and require extensive manipulation, including grafting, osteotomies, and careful suturing in order to avoid leaving the patient with ongoing nasal breathing or aesthetic issues.
+The greater exposure and direct visualization afforded by an open rhinoplasty approach offer a major advantage over closed reduction for appropriate patients.
+When contemplating formal septorhinoplasty to correct traumatic deformities, waiting 3 to 6 months after the initial injury is advisable because it will allow enough time to resolve edema and the posttraumatic inflammatory state.

-Avascular necrosis of nasal septal cartilage leading to saddle deformity
+Avascular necrosis of the septal cartilage leading to saddle nose deformity

-Fracture of cribriform plate and cerebrospinal fluid (CSF) rhinorrhoea
+Fracture of the cribriform plate and CSF rhinorrhoea

 Enhancing Healthcare Team Outcomes